o-qcblog/o-qcblog.github.io/_posts/2024-06-09-Deterministic-Query-Algorithms.md

 *Height of a decision tree $T$ is the longest root-to-leaf path in $T$.*

 Note that there can be multiple decision trees computing the function $f$.
-In this entire query complexity set-up, as our goal is to minimise the number of queries, we pick the decision tree with the least height.
+In this entire query complexity set-up, as our goal is to minimise the number of queries, therefore we pick the decision tree with the least height.

 **Definition:**
     The *Deterministic tree complexity of a function $f$*, denoted as $D(f)$, is defined as the height of the best tree computing $f$.
 The best tree is the tree that makes the minimum number of queries.